AndiKod/11ty3blanco/README.md

-# 11ty3 Vanilla
+# Blanco
-A simple 11ty3 starter with no over complications.
+A simple, blank, 11ty3 starter with no over complications.

 ---

-Clone, then:
+Clone the repo, then:

 ```bash
 pnpm i
 ```
-To launch the dev server:
+Fire the dev server on localhost:8080:

 ```bash
 pnpm run dev